dbos-inc/dbos-demo-apps/python/dbos-django-starter/README.md

 You can make a Django view durable by annotating your functions with [DBOS decorators](https://docs.dbos.dev/python/reference/decorators).

 Here is a new view that calls a workflow of two steps.
-After you update `polls/urls.py`, you can access the view at `http://localhost:8000/polls/callWorkflow/a/b`.

 ```python
 def callWorkflow(request, a, b):